UBC-MDS/RStudio-GitHub-Analysis/docs/_posts/2019-05-27-progress-update.md

 ## About the Project
 This project aims to understand how people are currently using Git, with the eventual goal of creating recommendations for an easier-to-use alternative.
 In particular, we are pulling out the most common Git subgraphs to better understand Git usage.
-For more about the motivation behind the project, see Greg’s post here: http://third-bit.com/2017/09/30/git-graphs-and-engineering.html and our blog post introducing the project here: https://ubc-mds.github.io/RStudio-GitHub-Analysis/2019/05/10/project-introduction.html.
+For more about the motivation behind the project, see Greg’s post [here](http://third-bit.com/2017/09/30/git-graphs-and-engineering.html) and our blog post introducing the project [here](https://ubc-mds.github.io/RStudio-GitHub-Analysis/2019/05/10/project-introduction.html).

 ## Initial Analysis
 <u>Collecting Data</u>
-We’ve been collecting data for our analysis from GitHub Torrent (http://ghtorrent.org/), a wonderful project that logs public activity in GitHub and makes it publicly available as a monthly database dump.
+We’ve been collecting data for our analysis from [GitHub Torrent](http://ghtorrent.org/), a wonderful project that logs public activity in GitHub and makes it publicly available as a monthly database dump.
 One big limitation of this dataset is that it doesn’t include users’ local commands (such as adding a file to be staged, switching branches, etc.), which means we only have access to a fragment of users’ actual Git workflow.
-For a more detailed walkthrough of our data collection process, see our blog post here: https://ubc-mds.github.io/RStudio-GitHub-Analysis/2019/05/15/data-query.html.
+For a more detailed walkthrough of our data collection process, see our blog post [here](https://ubc-mds.github.io/RStudio-GitHub-Analysis/2019/05/15/data-query.html).

 <u>Initial Analysis - Understanding the GitHub Torrent Dataset</u>
 We started by getting a high-level overview on the dataset we’re working with.